Owl-Domain/Testing/readme.md

   class which can be used to normalise and format the arguments used for the test result output.

-- Assertions library - This library contains all of the provided assertion extension methods, the reason why it is separated from OwlDomain.Testing.Base is so that if you want to you can fully replace all of the assertion methods with your own custom ones.
+- Assertions library - This library contains all of the provided assertion extension methods, it is separated from OwlDomain.Testing.Base so that you can fully replace all of the assertion methods with your own custom ones.

 - Test framework adapters - The purpose of these adapters is to provide implementations for the `IAssert` interface and a way to access them.